|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 From the perspective of the Ontario electricity ratepayer a kWh generated by renewable distributed generation located near an end user is a kWh that does not require central nuclear generation and does not have to flow through the transmission system.
 It makes economic sense for the government of Ontario, acting on behalf of the electricity ratepayers, to offer a premium for environmentally acceptable distributed renewable electricity generation, subject to the amount of the generation being measured and the cost of the incentive, including its administration, being less than the cost of alternative nuclear generation and related transmission.

 A Feed-in Tariff (FIT) is a relatively simple means by which small renewable generators can be paid standard prices for the electricity that they generate.
 A Feed-in Tariff provides an administratively practical means of implementing distributed electricity generation.
-However, experience would show that the feed-in tariff offered was many times the market value of the electricity generated.

 FEED-IN TARIFF LEGISLATION:

 The Ontario Power Authority Feed-in Tariff (OPA FIT) was enabled by the Ontario Green Energy and Green Economy Act, 2009.

 The OPA MicroFIT is a simplified version of the OPA FIT that is intended to be applied to residential and small commercial installations where the maximum generator output is less than 10 kW.

 OPA FIT ASSUMPTIONs: